onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 incremental module in the VNF.
 Note that the parameter is not available to other VNFs.

-R-52753 VNF’s Heat Orchestration Template’s Base Module’s output parameter’s name and type **MUST** match the VNF’s Heat Orchestration Template’s incremental Module’s name and type unless the output parameter is of type ‘comma_delimited_list’, then the corresponding input parameter **MUST** be declared as type ‘json’.
+R-52753 VNF's Heat Orchestration Template's Base Module's output parameter's name and type **MUST** match the VNF's Heat Orchestration Template's incremental Module's name and type unless the output parameter is of type 'comma_delimited_list', then the corresponding input parameter **MUST** be declared as type 'json'.

 If the Output parameter has a comma_delimited_list value (e.g., a collection of UUIDs from a Resource Group), then the corresponding input parameter must be declared as type json and not a comma_delimited_list, which is actually a string value with embedded commas.

-R-22608 When a VNF’s Heat Orchestration Template’s Base Module’s output parameter is declared as an input parameter in an Incremental Module, the parameter attribute ‘constraints:’ **MUST NOT** be declared.
+R-22608 When a VNF's Heat Orchestration Template's Base Module's output parameter is declared as an input parameter in an Incremental Module, the parameter attribute 'constraints:' **MUST NOT** be declared.

 Additional details on ONAP Base Module Output Parameters are provided in `ONAP Output Parameter Names`_ and ONAP VNF Modularity.